-The California poppy is a study in contrasts.
-The plants are vigorous, and often grow in vacant lots and roadsides with no tending.
-However, upon picking, you will discover that their beauty is fleeting, as the petals fall to the ground before you can even get the flowers in a vase.
-California poppies are at their peak in the spring, but may bloom for gardeners in areas with cool summers over longer periods.
+The California poppy (Eschscholzia californica) is a study in contrasts.
+The plants are vigorous and often grow in vacant lots and on roadsides with no tending.
+However, upon picking, you will discover that their beauty is fleeting, as the petals often fall to the ground before you can even get the flowers in a vase.
+California poppies are at their peak in the early summer.
 The cheerful flowers seem to spring up overnight, blanketing large areas with their bright, silky petals and blue-green, fern-like foliage.
 Plant these fast-growing flowers in the spring once the weather has warmed either in your flowerbeds or in containers.

-Like most native wildflowers, California poppies are easy to care for and maintain.
+Like most native wildflowers, California poppies are easy to maintain.
 The key is providing them with growing conditions that mimic their native habitat.
 For this plant, it's more about what you don't give California poppies than what you do give them.
-Less is more: less water, less soil nutrition, and less warmth.
-Don't coddle your California poppies, and you'll have the pleasure of watching them self-sow and pop up in the most unexpected places for many growing seasons to come.
+Less is more when it comes to water and fertilizer.
+Don't coddle your plants, and you'll have the pleasure of watching them self-sow and pop up for many growing seasons to come.

-California poppies require very little water, and are good candidates for drought tolerant xeriscapes.
-Sporadic spring rainfall is adequate to irrigate the plants.
-In areas with hot summers, plants will often go dormant and need no additional irrigation during this time.
+California poppies require very little water and are good candidates for drought-tolerant xeriscapes.
+Sporadic spring rainfall is usually adequate to irrigate the plants.
+In areas with hot summers, the plants will often go dormant and need no additional irrigation during this time.

 Temperature and Humidity

-The warming of the soil in the spring, combined with moisture from spring rains, will trigger germination of California poppy seeds.
-As long as temperatures remain mild, between 50 and 75 degrees F, California poppies will continue to grow.
-In areas with hot summers, California poppy plants will become dormant.
-However, when cool fall temperatures return, plants will regrow and even rebloom.
+The warming of the soil in the spring, combined with moisture from spring rain, will trigger germination of California poppy seeds.
+As long as temperatures remain mild, between 50 and 75 degrees Fahrenheit, California poppies will continue to grow.
+Excessive heat can cause dormancy.
+However, when cool temperatures return, the plants often will regrow and even rebloom.
 Moreover, California poppies prefer low to moderate humidity levels.
 In high humidity, good soil drainage and air flow around the plants are essential for them to stay healthy.

-No fertilizer is necessary to successfully grow California poppies, even in areas with poor soil.
-The addition of chemical fertilizers will cause excess foliage growth at the expense of blooms.
+No fertilizer is necessary to successfully grow California poppies, even in areas with nutrient-poor soil.
+The addition of chemical fertilizers can cause excess foliage growth at the expense of blooms.

-Sow poppy seeds where you intend to grow them outdoors, after the last chance of frost.
+Sow poppy seeds where you intend to grow them outdoors after the threat of frost has passed in your area.
 Press the seeds lightly into the soil, watering gently to avoid dislodging the tiny seeds.
-Germination occurs in about two weeks.
+Germination should occur in about two weeks.
 You can distinguish germinating poppy seeds from weeds by observing the bluish-green tint of poppy foliage.
-Thin seedlings to about eight inches apart.
+Thin seedlings to about 8 inches apart.

 California poppies are generally healthy plants, but they are prone to diseases when grown in an environment that experiences excessive rain.
 Mold, mildew, and stem rot can occur in plants growing in wet areas.
-Although you can treat plants with anti-fungal agents, the best treatment is prevention by planting in full sun and sharply draining soil to keep poppies dry.
+Although you can treat plants with fungicides, the best option is correcting the environment.
+Ensure that your poppies are in full sun and well-draining soil to prevent them from being waterlogged.